muratk5n/thirdwave/en/README.md

 ---

-Climate models are fine 4-5 days ahead on general weather (Ian was predicted, even the Lee County landfall) but flood tech did sound behind.
+Climate models are fine 4-5 days ahead on general weather (Ian was predicted, even the Lee County landfall) but flood tech does sound behind.
 Base data should already be there, terrain, wind, rainfall.
 The rest is fluid dynamics.